 The reference to high-crime countries seemed to be an explanation of the concerns Trump expressed about certain nations at Thursday's meeting.

-The "deal" in question was introduced to the president by a group of six senators—Republican Sens.
-Lindsey Graham, R-S.C., Jeff Flake, R-Ariz., Cory Gardner, R-Co., and Democratic Sens.
-Dick Durbin, D-Ill., Michael Bennett, D-Co., and Robert Menendez, D-N.J.
+The "deal" in question was floated by a group of six senators—Republican Sens.
+Lindsey Graham, R-S.C., Jeff Flake, R-Ariz., and Cory Gardner, R-Colo., and Democratic Sens.
+Durbin, Michael Bennett, D-Colo., and Robert Menendez, D-N.J.
 They did not detail what was included in their deal.

 “We have been working for four months and have reached an agreement in principle that addresses border security, the diversity visa lottery, chain migration/family reunification, and the Dream Act –the areas outlined by the president,” the senators wrote in a joint statement.
 “We are now working to build support for that deal in Congress.”

 Democrats are working to preserve the Obama-era Deferred Action for Childhood Arrivals program, which was ended by Trump in September.